 Combined Sewer Overflow

-South Bend has a combined sewer, meaning rain water and sewage often travel in the same pipes.
+Like many cities, South Bend has a combined sewer, meaning rainwater and sewage often travel in the same pipes.
 When excess rain overloads these pipes, an event known as a combined sewer overflow (CSO) occurs, sending dirty water into the river.
-This is not unique to only South Bend, as it also happens in hundreds of cities throughout the United States.
 As required by federal regulation, the City is taking steps to upgrade its sewer system to end this practice and to improve its local water quality.
-Known as the Long-term Control Plan (LTCP), steps are currently being implemented and will be complete by 2031.
+Known as the Long-term Control Plan (LTCP), steps are currently being implemented and will be complete by 2038.

 As required by 40 CFR 122.38 Great Lakes Basin CSO, permittees are required to develop a public notification plan.
 View CSO a Public Notification Plan.